Homotopy classes of gauge fields and the lattice: Pachner moves and the dependence on cellular decompositions

 whose restriction to $\cC''_{t}|_{M\setminus\cV_{v}}$ coincides with the respective restrictions of $\{\mathrm{PT}_{\cC}\}$ and $\{\mathrm{PT}_{\cC'}\}$ to $\cC|_{M\setminus\cV_{\sigma}}$ and $\cC'|_{M\setminus\cV_{\sigma'}}$, and such that

 \end{definition}

-\begin{theorem} Let $\cC$ and $\cC'$ be two triangle-dual cellular decompositions of $M$, related by a dual Pachner move, together with a pair of extended lattice gauge fields $\{\mathrm{PT_{\cC}}\}$ and $\{\mathrm{PT_{\cC'}}\}$ such that the respective restrictions of their cores to $\cC|_{M\setminus\cV_{\sigma}}$ and $\cC' |_{M\setminus\cV_{\sigma'}}$ coincide.
-The principal $G$-bundles $P$ and $P'$ on $M$, induced by the cores $\{\mathrm{PT_{\cC}}\}_{\min}$ and $\{\mathrm{PT_{\cC'}}\}_{\min}$, are equivalent if and only if $\{\mathrm{PT_{\cC}}\}$ and $\{\mathrm{PT_{\cC'}}\}$ are local relatives. \end{theorem} \begin{proof} The proof is straightforward, and its essence is the fact that, when the cores of the extended lattice gauge fields are considered, or what is the same, the relative homotopy classes of collections of clutching maps, the notion of local relativity for a pair of extended lattice gauge fields is nothing but a (local) specialization of the notion of cellular equivalence, adapted to degenerating families of cell decompositions.
-The extra complications and subtleties implicit in the notion of (global) cellular equivalence, present in general, disappear, since the homotopy equivalence relation that defines it has been confined to the $(n-1)$-cells in $\overline{c_{v}}$ and the interior of its star.
+\begin{theorem} Let $\cC$ and $\cC'$ be two cotriangulations of $M$, related by a dual Pachner move, together with a pair of ELG fields $\{\mathrm{PT_{\cC}}\}$ and $\{\mathrm{PT_{\cC'}}\}$ whose respective cores restricted to $\cC|_{M\setminus\cV_{\sigma}}$ and $\cC' |_{M\setminus\cV_{\sigma'}}$ coincide.
+The principal $G$-bundles $P$ and $P'$ on $M$ induced by the cores $\{\mathrm{PT_{\cC}}\}_{\min}$ and $\{\mathrm{PT_{\cC'}}\}_{\min}$ are equivalent if and only if $\{\mathrm{PT_{\cC}}\}$ and $\{\mathrm{PT_{\cC'}}\}$ are local relatives. \end{theorem} \begin{proof} The proof is straightforward.
+When the cores of the ELG fields are considered, or what is the same, the relative homotopy classes of collections of clutching maps, the notion of local relativity for a pair of ELG fields is a (local) specialization of the notion of cellular equivalence adapted to degenerating families of cell decompositions.
+The extra complications implicit in the notion of (global) cellular equivalence, present in general, disappear, since the homotopy equivalence relation that defines it has been confined to the $(n-1)$-cells in $\overline{c_{v}}$ and the interior of its star. \end{proof}